-- For personal computers, Matlab can be downloaded and installed locally using these instructions.
-After install, no network or VPN connection is required.
+- For personally owned computers, Matlab can be downloaded and installed using these instructions.
+This is a per computer license, no network or VPN connection is required.

-- On or off campus, Matlab can be used in the engineer computer labs and accessed on personal computers using Citrix Xen Desktop.
+- Matlab can be used in the engineering computer labs and accessed using Citrix Xen Desktop.

-- Students and faculty with engineering Windows desktop computers can install Matlab from Software Center.
+- Graduate students and faculty with engineering Windows desktop computers can install Matlab from Software Center.

-- For Linux users, Matlab can be accessed by using: matlab
+- For our Linux desktop users, Matlab can be accessed by using: matlab